Serving Illinois and Nationwide

 Arba Care of Elgin is a for-profit institution that has a laundry list of deficiencies and complaints lodged against it over the last three years.
 Its barebones staff seems to be at the center of the issue and only received two stars from medicare.gov.
 It is quite common that for-profit nursing facilities reduce their expenditures by cutting staff and stretching their resources thin.
 The ultimate result of this strategy is that patients suffer harm, and suggests the need for more oversight and regulations that govern the size and quality of staff maintained by nursing homes.

-During its last health inspection, 43 health deficiencies were recorded, which is completely unacceptable when compared with the state average of only 7.6.
-Of these deficiencies, the prevention of decubitus ulcers, violation of residents’ rights, neglect, failure to keep medical records safe, sanitation and medication errors are the most problematic and concerning complaints.
-The facility was also cited for not sharing complaints with patients’ families or making efforts to resolve disputes in a professional or timely manner.
+During its last health inspection, forty-three health deficiencies were recorded, which is entirely unacceptable when compared with the state average of only 7.6.
+Of these deficiencies, the prevention of decubitus ulcers, violation of nursing home residents' rights, neglect, failure to keep medical records safe, sanitation and medication errors are the most problematic and concerning complaints.
+The facility was also cited for not sharing complaints with patients' families or making efforts to resolve disputes in a professional or timely manner.

 355 Raymond Street